cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-pg-dumpall.md

 **`-h host | --host=host`**

-The host name of the machine on which the Greenplum coordinator database server is running.
+The host name of the machine on which the Cloudberry coordinator database server is running.
 If not specified, reads from the environment variable `PGHOST` or defaults to `localhost`.

 **`-l dbname | --database=dbname`**